vidyar/shippabledocs1/sources/languages/scala.rst

 This section helps you specify the build environment and other configuration specific to Scala projects.

 - Tell us what your build environment is.
-This is an optional setting and if omitted Ubuntu 12.04 is used as a default
+This is an optional setting and if omitted Ubuntu 12.04 is used as the default.
     .. code-block:: python

         # Build Environment